rickardlindberg/rickardlindberg.me/writing/agdpp-hit-balloon-and-score-points/index.markdown

 ---
-title: 'DRAFT: Hit balloon and score points'
+title: Hit balloon and score points
-date: 2023-05-08
+date: 2023-05-09
-tags: agdpp,draft
+tags: agdpp
 agdpp: true
 ---

-**This is a work in progress that will change.
-Like to see it finished?
-Let me know by sending me an email.**

 We have two stories left before we think we have a first, minimal version of a balloon shooter game: